-Max Schollar-Root is a Registered Music Therapist.
+Max Schollar-Root is a Registered Music Therapist and manager of The Hills Music Therapy.
 He has a rich and varied background in community health services, with a focus on the disability sector.

 Max works with with adults, adolescents, and children spanning a wide range of abilities and therapeutic needs.
 He specialises in working with adults with profound and multiple disabilities as well as children with autism and other developmental and learning challenges.
 He provides group and individual sessions for a number of disability services across Melbourne's outer eastern suburbs in both day programs and at group homes.
 Max also visits family homes and runs sessions from his studio in Belgrave.